DaraVaram/Cloud-Computing-Infrastructure/README.md

-# Cloud-Computing-Infrastructure
+# Cloud Computing Infrastructure
 Notes for COE505 - Cloud Computing Infrastructure.
 Taken as part of the MSc.
-Machine Learning Program @ American University of Sharjah
+Machine Learning Program @ American University of Sharjah.

 Dara's Notes: